 Train Times from Bangkok to Nakhon Si Thammarat

-There are two direct train services a day from Bangkok to Nakhon Si Thammarat.
+There is currently 1 direct train service a day from Bangkok to Nakhon Si Thammarat.

 |Train No.||Bangkok||N. S. Thammarat||Service|

-- Sleeper berths are available on all direct train services to from Bangkok to Nakhon Si Thammarat.
+- Sleeper berths are available on all direct train services from Bangkok to Nakhon Si Thammarat.

 Buy Tickets from Bangkok to Nakhon Si Thammarat

-Use the Search Box below to find your tickets from Bangkok to Nakhon Si Thammarat.
-Simply enter your travel dates and click to Find Tickets.
-See below for information about the cost of booking train tickets online in Thailand.
+Use the Search Box below to buy your tickets from Bangkok to Nakhon Si Thammarat.

 All seats types are available on this journey.
 You can now book all seats for train services from Bangkok to Nakhon Si Thammarat online including 1st and 2nd Class A/C Sleeper berths which are the most popular seats type on this journey through the hot and humid Southern Region of Thailand.
 For best seats it well worth booking in advance.

 Ticket Prices from Bangkok to Nakhon Si Thammarat